RM-Sharma999/WORLD-LAYOFFS-DATA-CLEANING-AND-EDA/README.md

 This pie chart Visualization shows the distribution of layoffs over five years.
 The sectors of the pie represent different years, with percentages indicating the proportion of total layoffs that occurred each year.
 The chart highlights that the highest percentage of layoffs occurred in 2023 (43.90%), followed by 2022 (27.41%).
 The smallest portion is from 2021 (2.64%).
 This visualization provides a clear comparison of layoffs by year, emphasizing the most and least affected time periods.

 ![](https://i.imgur.com/yMVKgWR.png)

+# Recommendations
+Companies should look for alternative means of adjusting or responding to economic recession rather than laying off tens of hundreds of their employees. companies should also enhance financial forecasting, explore alternative cost-saving measures, and invest in employee development.
+Adopting flexible staffing strategies, fostering a culture of innovation, and operational efficiency can also help.
+For employees, staying adaptable and continuously upgrading skills can make them more versatile and valuable, reducing the likelihood of being affected by layoffs.

+Open communication between employers and employees and involvement in problem-solving activities and various social outings can also support efforts to navigate financial challenges and mitigate the need for workforce reductions.